Housing and economic supply evidence (SLAA)

 The above contact details can also be used to request hard copy nomination forms.

-Please note that although the formal Call for sites period ran between Wednesday 15 May 2024 and Sunday 16 June 2024, Runnymede Borough Council will still accept site submissions outside of this period.
-However, it is not guaranteed that sites submitted after the deadline of the 16 June 2024 will be included in the 2024 SLAA.
-It would, however, be kept for inclusion in any future iteration of the SLAA.
+Please note that although the formal Call for Sites period ran between Wednesday 17 September 2025 and Sunday 19 October 2025.
+Runnymede Borough Council will still accept site submissions outside of this period.
+However, these submissions will now be included in the next iteration of the SLAA (2026).
+It would, however, be kept for consideration in any future iteration of the SLAA.

 Update to the Joint Strategic Land Availability Assessment (SLAA) Methodology

-Runnymede Borough Council produced an update to the Strategic Land Availability Assessment (SLAA) 2018 in the 2021 SLAA.
-The 2021 SLAA has been produced to support the review of the Runnymede 2030 Local Plan.
-The report contains indicative housing trajectories, including an update to the Council’s 5-Year Housing Land Supply (5YHLS) position, as an appendix to this report.
+Runnymede Borough Council has produced an update to the Strategic Land Availability Assessment (SLAA) 2021 in the 2025 SLAA.
+The 2025 SLAA has been produced to support the review of the Runnymede 2030 Local Plan.

 Get in touch about planning policy